 What’s the general mood in southern Spain?

-Summer 2020 saw fewer parties for sure: the dancing all night in a club and watching the sunrise from a buzzing rooftop bar was and is not on the cards at the moment.
-However, long lunches beside the sea, visiting theme parks, historic sights, galleries and museums, beach days and outdoor activities are all there being enjoyed.
-It’s really business as usual with the some sensible parameters in place.
+Summer 2020 saw fewer parties for sure: the dancing all night in a club and watching the sunrise from a buzzing rooftop bar was not on the cards.
+But from May 2021 saw the majority of restrictions being lifted: – nightclubs were allowed open until 2am, dancing is allowed externally and events are being held with social distancing being put in place.
+Long lunches beside the sea, visiting theme parks, historic sights, galleries and museums, beach days and outdoor activities are all there being enjoyed.
+It’s really business as usual with some sensible parameters in place.
 Some of our guests used our villas with entertainment rooms, cinemas, spas and abundance of space to organise private experiences from chefs to talks to spa treatments and live music.
 Bringing the wonderful Spanish culture into the safety of their private villa.

 Air travel – Is it safe?

 So far there has been little evidence of in-flight transmission of coronavirus, but there have been a couple of examples of transmission early on in the pandemic before more stringent controls were in place.

 Shaun Fitzgerald, Royal Academy of Engineering visiting professor at the University of Cambridge said, aircraft ventilation systems are unique, the “replacement rate” – the number of times a volume of air equivalent to the volume of the cabin is removed each hour – can be four minutes in a aircraft.
 Compare this to 20 or 30 minutes in an indoor environment on the ground and it’s very brisk.
 The air filters themselves on aeroplanes are sophisticated and much more effective than filters found in indoor venues on the ground.